 During peak season, the queues get extremely long, and the wait goes up to over 4 hours, so book tickets online in advance so you won’t have to waste your time waiting in line!

-After exploring the market, head to the first floor where you will find a variety of great restaurants and cafés, ideal for a little bit of relaxing.
-And if you have the time, also try to add the Sant'Ambrogio Market into your itinerary!
+After exploring the market, head to the first floor where you will find a variety of great restaurants and cafés, ideal for a little bit of relaxation.
+And if you have the time, also try to add the Sant'Ambrogio Market to your itinerary!

 In front of the Palazzo Vecchio is the popular L-shaped Piazza Della Signoria, where you will find numerous statues, from a replica of Michaelangelo's David to the Fountain of Neptune.
 Also located here is the open-air, 14th-century museum of Loggia de' Lanzi, a must-see for anyone visiting Florence.
 The square is a popular place amongst Florentines as well, so after walking around the piazza, do relax at one of the many restaurants there, people watch, and get a taste of what Florence truly is all about.